 - Pajama-Clad Hero: As Crichton and co. are inspecting Moya's hull, Rygel sleepily joins them in a Hugh Hefner dressing gown over pajamas.

 - Poisonous Person: Nilaam gradually becomes this when she actually boards the ship she's been leeching the energy from, and demonstrates this by putting her hand to one of the bulkheads, causing it to sizzle and decay."I am a disease to this ship."

 - Poor Communication Kills: If D'Argo had told the crew why he and Nilaam were leaving the ship, or if Aeryn had asked instead of simply walking into the room and opening fire, things would have gone slightly smoother.
 As it was, the only result was John and Aeryn spending fifteen minutes in crystal cocoons.

-- Stop Helping Me!: Nilaam's attempts at helping Moya backfire horribly.
+- Unwanted Assistance: Nilaam's attempts at helping Moya backfire horribly.

 - You Look Familiar: the aged Nilaam is played by Melissa Jaffer, who would take on a regular role as Noranti at the end of the third season.